lsiecker/R2PG-DM/README.md

 Where the *connectionString* represents the jdbc connection string format as defined here: https://vladmihalcea.com/jdbc-driver-connection-url-strings/

-The application has been tested with sqlite.
+The application has been tested with sqlite and will likely need some implementation changes with respect to handling spaces in order to be used with other SQL database systems.
+Alternatively, you can use the forked repository instead (But it is very slow for anything but toy databases).

 ## Neo4j